 In the 1990s, Stan Lawson expanded his family's business legacy by launching a hotel, restaurant, and entertainment venue.
 He also operated a grocery store and acquired residential and commercial real estate, demonstrating operational discipline, hands-on leadership, and a long-term commitment to scalable growth.

-Stan Lawson was more than a business owner, he was a civic pioneer and builder of opportunity.
+Stan Lawson was a business owner, civic pioneer, and builder of opportunity.
 A U.S. Navy veteran and lifelong Republican, he broke racial and political barriers while serving his community and launching businesses that served Harrisburg’s working class.

 Key Leadership Roles:

-Beyond public service, Stan served as a full-time employee of the Harrisburg School District, a church deacon, and a cornerstone of Harrisburg’s entrepreneurial community, managing Lawson’s Grocery, Stan Lawson's Palace, and inspiring others through action.
+Beyond public service, Stan served as a full-time employee of the Harrisburg School District, a church deacon, and a cornerstone of Harrisburg’s entrepreneurial community, managing Lawson’s Grocery, Stan Lawson's Palace.
+He also served on numerous boards and civic committees throughout the region, mentoring others through action.

 As the third generation of Lawson entrepreneurs, Richard Lawson brings over 80 years of family business heritage into a modern, disciplined model of real estate reinvention.
 What was passed down wasn’t capital, but perspective, vision, grit, and a long-term mindset for building enduring businesses.

-Beyond business, his civic leadership includes serving on the board of the Harrisburg Fair Housing Council, a nonprofit that has empowered over 14,000 individuals and families with homeownership education and down payment assistance.
+Beyond business, his civic leadership includes prior service on the Executive Board of the Harrisburg Fair Housing Council, a nonprofit that has empowered over 14,000 individuals and families with homeownership education and down payment assistance.
+He also served as Treasurer of the local NAACP chapter and is a lifetime member.

-At APEX, our track record is built on direct ownership, and hands-on execution.
-With $5 million already under management and two decades of operational experience, we've developed the discipline, systems, and accountability required to scale responsibly and deliver stable returns.
+At Apex, we take an owner-operator approach across affiliated entities, with hands-on execution at every level.
+With over $5 million under management and two decades of operating experience, we’ve built the systems and discipline required to scale responsibly and deliver consistent performance.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.